3v0k4/contact-page/blog/posts/2020-06-01-records-haskell.md

 ---

 What's your experience with records in Haskell?
 Hyped up about RecordDotSyntax?
-Tell me on [Twitter](https://twitter.com/RiccardoOdone)!
+Let's talk on [Twitter](https://twitter.com/RiccardoOdone)!